enatt/safer-scraper/README.md

 #### Some of the cells are blank in my scraped_table.csv, what happened? ####
 Sometimes the scraper runs into a character it can't read.
 In such cases, it will return blanks/NAs.

+#### Some of the values for "Number of Licenses Granted an Expungement" appear in my .csv/Excel document as a date? ####
+This occurs when the value takes a form that Excel assumes is a date (such as "1/2" becoming "Jan-2").
+This is due to Excel automatic data type conversion.
+In the Pandas dataframe, this conversion does not take place and all values correctly appear as fractions.
+To fix this issue in Excel, one has to manually change the cell's value (e.g., change "Mar to "2/4").

 #### I'm getting "key errors" when trying to read license names ####
 The file ```license_dict.py``` includes a dictionary mapping acts to the occupations they regulate.
 As regulated occupations change each year, the dictionary in ```license_dict.py``` must change as well.
 It is currently configured for the most recent SAFER report (2023).
 If running the scraper on other years, alter the dictionary accordingly (further instructions in ```license_dict.py```).